Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

-# Ratio Math Methods
+# Ratio Math Functions

-These methods let Zoe  perform operations on `Amounts` by ratios of two natural numbers.
+These functions let you apply a ratio (a fraction) to an ammount, multiplying or dividing an amount by a ratio of two natural numbers.
 A ratio cannot have a denominator of 0.
+Ratios consist of a *numerator* and a *denominator*.
+Both of these consist of a value and a brand, just like `amounts`.

+Note that ratios are
+**not** objects, but records.
+Thus, the ratio functions have to be imported.

 The most common kind of `Ratio` is applied to an `Amount` of a particular brand and produces results of the same brand.